endtrippy/llamaNotes/README.md

 - Attractive and responsive UI built for mobile first use.
 - Llama 3 themed logo and design.
 - Secure data handling with AWS DynamoDB.
+- Llama Button, has Llama 3 generate a prefilled note.

 ## Technologies Used